Subscribe to our mailing list

 Dogs and bats are a risk for rabies transmission in most of India.
 Vaccination is recommended for all prolonged stays, especially for young children and travellers in rural areas.
 Monkeys also can transmit rabies and herpes B, among other diseases, to human victims.
 Avoid feeding monkeys.
 If bitten, you should immediately soak and scrub the bite for at least 15 minutes and seek urgent medical attention.

 India has three seasons: winter, summer and the monsoon.
 The summer can be very hot on the plains such as around Kolkata in West Bengal.
 The temperature is much cooler in much of the northeast.
 During the winter, temperatures can drop below zero in places such as Sikkim and Arunachal Pradesh.
 There is severe flooding in Manipur and Meghalaya during the monsoon.
-The east and northeast of India is suspectable to earthquakes.
+The east and North East of India is susceptible to earthquakes.

 India has three seasons.
 Winter is from October to February (temperatures from 0-22°C).
 The summer is from March to June (temperatures from 10-38°C).
 The monsoon is from July to September (temperatures from 9-35°C).

 During the winter in the northeast, the temperature ranges from chilly to very cold.
 Higher altitude regions such as Arunachal Pradesh and Sikkim drop to sub-zero temperatures.
-Lower altitude regions such as Tripura enjoy mild winters that with pleasant temperatures.
-Kolkata’s winter temperature will range from 12-32°C. In Kohima from 2-24°C and in Imphal from 5-29°C. Note that even if these winter temperatures are comparable to home, internal central heating is not common in the northeast.
+Lower altitude regions such as Tripura enjoy mild winters and pleasant temperatures.
+Kolkata’s winter temperature will range from 12-32°C. In Kohima from 2-24°C and in Imphal from 5-29°C. Note that even if these winter temperatures are comparable to home, internal central heating is not common in the North East.
 In Sikkim, the Himalayas in winter can best be viewed in October and November.
 December is usually too cloudy.

-Weather in the summer varies, but can be particularly hot on the plains of West Bengal around Kolkata, average highs reaching 36°C. These are the months most popular for the rest of India to visit the northeast, where it is cooler.
+Weather in the summer varies, but can be particularly hot on the plains of West Bengal around Kolkata and in Assam, average highs reaching 36°C. These are the months most popular for the rest of India to visit the northeast, where it is cooler.
+Average daytime temperatures in Kohima and Imphal range from 16°C to 30°C. You will want a light jacket in the evening and should expect some drizzling rain as early as March.

 India can experience extreme weather events that can be hazardous to life and disrupt infrastructure, including buildings, roads and communications.